DimitriMeistermann/checkChrHeterozygosity/README.md

 # Description
-This pipeline aims to provide a simple alignment tool for  RNAseq data (without UMI).
-The fastq files are aligned on a reference genome with STAR and counted with HTSeq-Count.
+This pipeline aims to provide a simple SNP calling workflow with a generation of a count table.
+It is designed for small datasets from multiplexed qPCR and check at the end the heterozygosity rate of variants (all reads should come from 1 chromosom).

 # Prerequisites
 - Git